dsikar/due-uno-i2c/README.md

 Since there was no Due in Fritzing I used a Mega which presents the same SDA and SCL pins.

-When hooking up Arduino boards that have SDA and SCL pins labelled, used this pins for I<sup>2</sup>C, otherwise, when no such labels exist, use pins 4 and 5.
+When hooking up Arduino boards that have SDA and SCL pins labelled, used these pins for I<sup>2</sup>C, otherwise, when no such labels exist, use pins 4 and 5.

 ![Hookup Diagram](images/DueUnoI2C.png)